D3W10/StarLight/README.md

 ## About

-A Theme for Visual Studio Code based on Purple and Sea Green colors.
+A theme for Visual Studio Code based on Purple and Sea Green colors.
 This theme provides full Workbench customisation and code colors for the most famous languages.

 > StarLight is considered a Dark theme.